sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/audbhidI/Doa._vidyAbhAskara-shukla/mAdhyamika-audbhidI.md

 ![](#)![](../books_images/U-IMG-1694860489Screenshot2023-09-16160424.png)

-[Indian](http://॑# "Reproduced from our“Elementary English-Indian Dictionary of Scientific Terms” second edition, pp.10,11.") botanists, that is botanists, whose mother-tongue is an Indian language, but who have acquired their knowledge of botany throughEnglish, are of the firm belief that one might translate the descriptive phraseology from English to Indian languages, but the names of classes, genera, species, sub-species etc., are too sacred to be given Indian names.
+Indian[^2] botanists, that is botanists, whose mother-tongue is an Indian language, but who have acquired their knowledge of botany throughEnglish, are of the firm belief that one might translate the descriptive phraseology from English to Indian languages, but the names of classes, genera, species, sub-species etc., are too sacred to be given Indian names.
 They affirm that the names of plants belong to Latin and that we the Indians have no right to replace Latin by Sanskrit.
 They argue that Latin names are common to all the European countries and that the rest of the world does or should accept them.

+[^2]: "Reproduced from our“Elementary English-Indian Dictionary of Scientific Terms” second edition, pp.10,11."

   The convention among European botanists of having a Latin or Latinised name for every plant is deeply fixed.
 If it is so, why should not we take up this nomenclature?Before proceeding further I may stress the point that having our own terms does not mean wiping out Latin terms; just as having our own language does not mean wiping out English or any other language.
 Latin terms will remain as long as the European nations will remain.
 They are quite independent of us.
 I do not see any likelihood of our affecting the existence or the growth of Latin terms.
 We shall start with the primeval question, why do we translate?
 We translate for the benefit of those who do not know theforeign language or those who cannot afford to spend five to fifteen years on the mastery of a foreign language.
 In short, we translate to save time, to save energy; we translate for quick and better understanding.
 If this aim is a worthy aim then no one should object to the translationof Latin names.